 Custom Reference Sequences

 The final way to change your CDR definitions is to manually adjust them using custom reference germline sequences.
 By default, our pipelines assume that reference sequences are annotated using IMGT standard.
 However if you upload your sequences with alternate CDR/FR annotations then that scheme will be applied instead.
-To find out more about creating custom databases, see here.
+To find out more about creating custom databases, see How to make a Custom Reference Database.